arjkashyap/MySQL-Cheat-Sheet/README.md

     CREATE USER 'username'@'localhost' IDENTIFIED BY 'password';
 ```

-Managing your database as a root user is a very bad practise and can be dangerous when you're dealing with sensitive enterprise data, so it is always recomended to first create a new user (from root) and specify the access roles and permissions for this user.
+Managing your database as a root user is a very bad practice and can be dangerous when you're dealing with sensitive enterprise data, so it is always recomended to first create a new user (from root) and specify the access roles and permissions for this user.

 ### Grant permissions:

 After creating your new users, you would like to assign some permissions.
 To keep this cheat sheet simple, we will grant all permissions to this user.
-Please note that, granting all permissions to a user is a bad practise, but we will let this slip for the purpose of this tutorial.
+Please note that, granting all permissions to a user is a bad practice, but we will let this slip for the purpose of this tutorial.
 We will use the following queries:

 ```sql
     GRANT ALL PRIVILEGES ON * . * TO 'username'@'localhost';